sbgn/sbgn.github.io/pages/openchallenge.md

 We will form working groups and distribute tasks in **April 2021**.
 Work on the challenge will be conducted in the Spring and Summer of 2021.
 We plan to summarise and present the results of the challenge by **30 September 2021**.

+### Licence

+The results of this work will be distributed under the [Creative Commons Public Domain (CC0) License](https://creativecommons.org/publicdomain/zero/1.0/): all pathway diagrams and pathway files with the corresponding annotation information.

 ### Organisers

 Alexander Mazein, Luxembourg Centre for Systems Biomedicine, Belval, Luxembourg